What was the Stimulus Program All About

 There has been a great deal of buzz about the government’s healthcare stimulus package and as Doctors of Chiropractic, the plan is of great interest—as well as great confusion.
-The promising news is that this package can provide reimbursement payments to qualifying chiropractors of up to $39,000 if you started in 2013.
-And up to $24,000 if you if you get started in 2014 over the next few years through 2016.
-But as there has been much talk of the stimulus plan, there has also been much misinformation and speculation.
-So let’s take this time to set the record straight.
+The promising news was that it provided reimbursement payments to qualifying chiropractors of up to $39,000 when they started in 2013 and attested each year through 2016.

-The evolution of the stimulus package and the pertinent dates to keep top-of-mind.
+The evolution of the stimulus package and the pertinent dates.

 Each provider’s incentive reimbursement will be issued based upon their approved Medicare submissions.
 The CMS standards and requirements have revealed the following: